-Hello Kitty, Little Twin Stars, and Snoopy were part of my early childhood years, and perhaps yours too?
+Hello Kitty, Little Twin Stars, and My Melody were part of my early childhood years, and perhaps yours too?

-These days, there’s more characters than ever before!
+These days, there’s more Japanese characters than ever before!

 Rilakkuma is one.

-There’s a ‘cute’ kawaii character for everyone, if you still have the heart of a child.
+There’s a ‘cute’ kawaii character in Japan for everyone, young and old, with the heart of a child.